tiangolo/blog-posts/deploying-fastapi-apps-with-https-powered-by-traefik/README.md

 Now let's say it all works well locally, on your machine.

-But in most of the cases, the purpose of these web apps is to be available on the real web (not only on your machine), so that others can actually access them.
+But in most cases, the purpose of these web apps is to be available on the real web (not only on your machine), so that others can actually access them.

 So you need to "deploy" them somewhere, on a remote server.

-And then you would want to have secure comunication between your app clients (web browsers, mobile apps, etc.) and your server web application.
+And then you would want to have secure communication between your app clients (web browsers, mobile apps, etc.) and your server web application.

 So, you should have **HTTPS**. 🔒

-But although it might sound like a simple "option" to enable, it's quite more complex than than... and [Traefik](https://doc.traefik.io/traefik/) can help you a lot.
+But although it might sound like a simple "option" to enable, it's quite more complex than that... and [Traefik](https://doc.traefik.io/traefik/) can help you a lot.

 ---

-I have been a long time fan of Traefik, even before creating FastAPI.
+I have been a long-time fan of Traefik, even before creating FastAPI.

 And recently I had the chance to make an event/webinar with them. 🎉